Cite as "AILA InfoNet Doc. No. 14011741 (posted Jan. 17, 2014)"

 Friday, January 17, 2014

 WASHINGTON, DC - The American Immigration Lawyers Association (AILA) announced today that Dree K. Collopy, Partner, Benach Ragland, has signed on to author the 7th edition of AILA's Asylum Primer.
-The Primer is the "go-to" asylum resource and the 7th edition will be released in late fall.
+The Primer is the "go-to" asylum resource and the 7th edition and the 7th edition will be released in mid-2015.